Chile is the latest Latin American country to erupt in violent protest. Here’s why.

 She added that no previous government has been able to solve the problem, either.

-Who’s protesting?
+-Who’s protesting?

 It started with university students, who stormed subway stations last week without paying, chanted slogans and spray-painted walls.
-The protests continue to be dominated by high school and college students, but Chileans of all ages, workers and professionals, have joined.
+The protests continue to be dominated by students, but Chileans of all ages, workers and professionals, have joined.
 Opposition politicians have also taken part.

 Patricio Navia, a Chilean political scientist at New York University, notes the alienation of the middle class.

-“Piñera’s government has always been preoccupied with reducing poverty, and has also designed policies that help the rich, so the middle class feels abandoned,” he said. “”The middle class has been growing in Chile, but with a slowing economy, they feel like they were offered a path to the promised land and were never really let in.”
+“Piñera’s government has always been preoccupied with reducing poverty, and has also designed policies that help the rich, so the middle class feels abandoned,” he said.
+“The middle class has been growing in Chile, but with a slowing economy, they feel like they were offered a path to the promised land and were never really let in.”

 Protesters have targeted public transportation.
-At least 16 buses and four subway stations have been burned, and service has been shut down.
+At least 16 buses and eight subway stations have been burned, and service has been shut down.
 Santiago Metro General Manager Rubén Alvarado said Sunday that losses would come to “much more than $200 million.”

-At least 90 flights have been canceled at Santiago International airport over the weekend, according to local media.
+At least 90 flights have been canceled at Santiago International Airport over the weekend, according to local media.
 More than 5,000 people slept at the airport Saturday night.
 More than 20,000 homes in Santiago had no electricity Sunday and 152 traffic lights were damaged.

+By Monday, some service was restored.
+Energy Minister Juan Carlos Jobet told reporters that 76 gas stations had been destroyed over the weekend, but there was “no problem” with availability on Monday.
+He said more than 99% of Chileans had their electricity back.

-How has the government responded?
+-How has the government responded?

 Piñera, who was elected president last year after serving from 2010 to 2014, declared a state of emergency in six cities Saturday, restricting rights of movement and assembly for 15 days.
-The military has overnight curfews in three cities.
+The military has declared overnight curfews in three cities.
 Security forces have fired tear gas and rubber bullets at protesters; videos circulating on social media show demonstrators tending to wounded comrades.

 Piñera said Saturday that the subway price increase would be reversed and called for dialogue.
 Student leaders and opposition politicians rejected that call until the state of emergency was canceled and soldiers returned to their barracks.
-Students called for a national strike on Monday.

 Piñera met Sunday with leaders from the Chamber of Deputies, the Senate and the Supreme Court.
 The goal, he said, was to seek ways to “reduce excessive inequalities and abuses that our society continues to face.”
 He predicted Monday would be a “difficult day.”
-He said those who are causing violence “have a level of logistics that is characteristic of a criminal organization.”
+He said those causing violence “have a level of logistics that is characteristic of a criminal organization.”

 “We are against a powerful enemy that doesn’t respect anyone,” he said.
 “That is willing to use violence without a limit, even when it means loss of human lives.”